chucktilbury/sapcc/README.md

     : module_element {
       // C code.
     }

   # This rule demonstrates that several different non-terminals can make a
   # rule.
   module_element {}
     : namespace_definition {}
     : class_definition {}
     : include_definition {}

   # This rule demonstrates an indirectly recursive rule.
   namespace_definition {}
     : NAMESPACE SYMBOL OBRACE module CBRACE {}

   # This rule demonstrates that blank rules are not allowed.
   class_definition {}
     : CLASS SYMBOL OPAREN SYMBOL CPAREN class_body {}
     : CLASS SYMBOL OPAREN CPAREN class_body {}
     : CLASS SYMBOL class_body {}

   # The scanner supports having multiple files open for inclusion.
   include_definition {}
     : INCLUDE SYMBOL {}

   # This is left empty, but that is not correct syntax.
 Don't want to write a whole
   # grammar in this example.
   class_body {}
-    : ... {}
+    : some stuff {}
-}

 ```

 ## Rules
 [top](#sapcc)

 Parser rules are fairly flexible.
 There are a few caviats due to the simplicity of the system.

 - Blank rules are not allowed.
 - Recursive rules for lists have to have a specific form.
 The recursive part of the has to be the first rule clause and left recursion is not supported.